 - During World War II, the Japanese occupied two Alaskan islands, Attu and Kiska, for 15 months.

 - Alaska contains 17 of the 20 highest peaks in the United States.
 At 20,320 feet, Mt.
-McKinley is the tallest mountain in North America.
+Denali (formerly known as Mt.
+McKinley) is the tallest mountain in North America.

 - Alaska has roughly 5,000 earthquakes every year.
 In March of 1964, the strongest earthquake recorded in North America occurred in Prince William Sound with a magnitude of 9.2.